3.17 Inflammatory conditions and autoimmune disease

 3.17.3 Graves’ disease

 Graves’ disease is an autoimmune disease that affects the thyroid gland, usually leading to an enlargement of the gland and increased production of thyroid hormones.
-Some symptoms, such as insomnia, weight-loss and sweating, result from the changes in thyroid hormones, whereas symptoms like swelling and complications affecting the eyes are a result of autoimmune inflammation.
+Some symptoms, such as insomnia, weight-loss, and sweating, result from the changes in thyroid hormones, whereas symptoms such as swelling and complications affecting the eyes are a result of autoimmune inflammation.24

-Genetic factors account for most of the risk for Graves’s disease, with environmental risk factors accounting for approximately 21% of the risk.16 Smoking is a risk factor for Graves’ disease, but there is currently insufficient evidence to conclude that smoking is a cause.
-A case–control study from 1993 found that smokers had a 1.9-fold higher odds of developing Grave’s disease than non-smokers.17
+Genetic factors account for most of the risk for Graves’s disease, with environmental risk factors accounting for approximately 21% of the risk.25 Smoking is a risk factor for Graves’ disease, but there is currently insufficient evidence to conclude that smoking is a cause.
+A case–control study from 1993 found that smokers had a 1.9-fold higher odds of developing Grave’s disease than non-smokers.26 In addition, a 2023 population-based study found that smoking exacerbated the risk of developing Grave’s disease among those who already had a family history of the disease.27

-Smoking is also a risk factor for a rare complication of Grave’s disease called Graves’ ophthalmopathy.
-For more details, see Section 3.10.4.
+Smoking is also a risk factor for a rare complication of Grave’s disease called Graves’ ophthalmopathy.28 For more details, see Section 3.10.4.

 3.17.4 Psoriasis (see Skin 3.14.4)